tonythomas133/BashScripting/README.md

-# BashScripting
+**BashScripting**

 Bash Scripting study.
-There is only 1 other file in this repository it is a cherrytree file.
-You will require a linux machine that has cherrytree installed in it.
+The script folder only contains some of the scripts, if you want the explaination or you want more scripts use the scripts_lessons.ctb file.
+If you want to use the script_lesson.ctb (this is the recommended file) you will require a linux machine that has cherrytree installed in it.